chosenman/chosenman/README.md

 # Hello, I'm Yarik ☕

-**The most important thing in my life is coffee.** I'm the Founder and a Full Stack Web Developer at [Web Gate UI and UX Design Agency](https://web-gate.org), working in the web development industry for my own pleasure since 2007.
+**The most important thing in my life is coffee.** I'm the Founder and a Full Stack Web Developer at [Web Gate UI and UX Design Agency for bespoke web solutions](https://web-gate.org), working in the web development industry for my own pleasure since 2007.

 ## Career Highlights 🚀